dcdpr/did-btc1/chapters/CRUD-Operations.md

 1. Set `initialDocument` to a copy of the `intermediateDocument`.
 1. Replace all `did:btc1:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`
    values in the `initialDocument` with the `did`.
-1. Optionally store `canonicalBytes` on a Content Addressable Storage (CAS) system like IPFS.
+1. Optionally store `canonicalBytes` on a ::Content Addressable Storage:: (CAS) system like IPFS.
 If doing so, implementations MUST use CIDs generated following the IPFS v1 algorithm.
 1. Return `did` and `initialDocument`.